The Blockhouse

 The Blockhouse is a 1973 drama film directed by Clive Rees and starring Peter Sellers and Charles Aznavour.
-It is based on a 1955 novel by Jean-Paul Clébert.
+It is based on the 1955 novel Le Blockhaus by Jean-Paul Clébert.
 It was filmed entirely in Guernsey in the Channel Islands and was entered into the 23rd Berlin International Film Festival.

 Premise

 On D-Day, a mixed group of forced labourers held by German forces take shelter from the bombardment inside a German bunker, but are then entombed when the entrances are blocked by shelling damage.
 By coincidence, the bunker is a storehouse, so the prisoners have enough food and wine to last them for years.
 However, they are trapped not for years but permanently, and the film analyses how they deal with their underground prison, with their relationships, and with death.